We may earn money or products from the companies mentioned in this post.

 Note: You must pay off tickets on the layaway plan before you can make theme park reservations.
 For this reason, I actually suggest purchasing tickets outright first and then adding a hotel stay through them afterwards to make a vacation package.

-Below are the current Disneyland ticket prices as of April 2021.
-Be sure to check back as I will be adding a comparison chart of Disneyland prices and Get Away Today’s prices.
+Below are the current Disneyland ticket prices as of December 2021.
+I have added a comparison chart of Disneyland prices and Get Away Today’s prices.
 (Click on the Get Away Today Price to purchase tickets!)
+The chart does not include any additional specials by Get Away Today, so be sure to visit their site to see if they have a better deal available.

 Insider Tip: If you find a lower price for the same ticket, Get Away Today will price match!